2022 Hyundai Elantra vs Nissan Sentra

-Folks seeking a plusher drive will likely be comparing the Elantra Limited and the Sentra SR. While the Sentra SR has a listed MSRP of $22,400, the Elantra Limited retails at $25,950.
-Keep in mind that only the Elantra Limited comes standard with a Bose premium audio system, heated front seats, and a sunroof.
-To get these features, Sentra SR buyers must purchase an optional SR Premium package.
+Buyers who are seeking a plusher drive will likely be comparing the Elantra Limited and the Sentra SR. While the Sentra SR has a listed MSRP of $22,400, the Elantra Limited retails at $25,950.
+Keep in mind that only the Elantra Limited includes a Bose premium audio system, heated front seats, and a sunroof as standard equipment.
+In order to get these features, Sentra SR buyers must purchase an optional SR Premium package.

 Which is Better?